macbuse/macbuse.github.io/GRENOBLE/tmp.md

 #

-In the solution of Aigner's conjectures the geometry of the simple geodesics on
+- For Aigner's conjectures the geometry of the simple geodesics on
 $\mathbb{H}/\Gamma'$ once punctured torus was important.
 - For Fermat's theorem it's the automorphisms of
 $\mathbb{H}/\Gamma(2)$ =  three punctured sphere